sissyliberation/nlpclass-fall2013/site/assignments.md

 The code for your assignments will be "turned in" via your GitHub repo.
 You should probably develop it there too (and you should definitely not develop it in a *public* repository!).

-For each assignment, I will create a package in the main repository that contains starter code that you will use in your assignment.
-You will pull these changes from the main repo into your fork, and then use this code in completing your assignments.

-To pull changes from the upstream (main) class repo, do the following:
-{% highlight text %}
-git pull upstream master
-{% endhighlight %}
+For each assignment, I will give you instructions on what to call certain classes, but the rest of the structure of your up to you.
+You will, however, have to document the files used in a README for each assignment to make grading easier.

+The way that you will "turn in" you code is simply to check it into GitHub and "push" it so that it is visible to me.